mazharktk5/mazharktk5/README.md

 ## 🚀 Quick Overview

 - 🔭 Currently working on MERN stack projects with Tailwind CSS
-- 🌱 Learning Python for AI/ML and LeetCode problem solving

 - 💬 Ask me about JavaScript, MongoDB, Node.js, React, and Python
 - 📫 Reach me at: mazharahmad862@gmail.com
 - ⚡ Fun fact: I think more about solving bugs than eating food 😄